TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/how-to-use.md

 The library consists of a new class `Uib`.
 That class is auto-instanciated on load.

-It also adds `window.$` as long as it doesn't already exist (e.g. if you already loaded jQuery). `$` is bound to `document.querySelector` which means that you can use it as a shortcut to easily reference HTML entities in a similar way to a very simplistic jQuery. e.g. `$('#button1').innerHTML = 'boo!'`.
+It also adds `$` as long as it doesn't already exist (e.g. if you already loaded jQuery). `$` is bound to `document.querySelector` which means that you can use it as a shortcut to easily reference HTML entities in a similar way to a very simplistic jQuery. e.g. `$('#button1').innerHTML = 'boo!'`.
+[Ref.](client-docs/functions#cssselector---simplistic-jquery-like-document-css-query-selector-returns-an-html-element)

+`$$` is added and is bound to `Array.from(document.querySelectorAll(cssSelector))` so that it returns the properties of all elements discovered by the selector.
+[Ref.](client-docs/functions#cssselector---returns-an-array-of-html-elements-properties)

 > [!attention]
 > Please note that this version requires a browser since early 2019.
 This is probably only an issue if you are stuck on Internet Explorer or on a version of Apple Safari <12.1.